roise-bailey/1701QCA-Assessment3/journal/journal.md

 ![Image](pirmushroom.JPG)

 This project is related to mine with the use of similar technology, and concept.
-A PIR Motion Sensor is used to monitor movement in a room, setting off a buzzer when movement is detected.
+A Motion Sensor is used to monitor movement in a room, setting off a buzzer when movement is detected.
 The project is also powered by Arduino which is similar technology to the micro:bit.

 ### Related project 5 ###
 Motorized Marionette Puppet